 Hand-stitched quilts draped across beds or armchairs instantly evoke the heartfelt nature of vintage cottagecore aesthetic decor.
 Their soft texture, nostalgic patterns, and mix of fabric pieces celebrate both function and artistry.
 They often feature florals, gingham, or patchwork that bring the feeling of home.
 Quilts also carry generational meaning, grounding the room in tradition.
 Their coziness encourages moments of rest and reflection.

-- Furniture: curved top wooden headboard in warm oak finish
+- Furniture: arched-top solid wood headboard in warm oak finish

-- Lighting: brass swing-arm wall sconce with frosted glass shade
+- Lighting: vintage brass swing-arm wall sconce with frosted glass shade

-- Materials: hand-quilted cotton, crocheted lace trim, vertical tongue-and-groove wood paneling
+- Materials: hand-quilted cotton bedding, crocheted lace trim, vertical tongue-and-groove paneling

-This bedroom feels like Sunday mornings at grandmother’s house—unhurried, soft around the edges, and quietly beautiful in its simplicity.
+This bedroom feels like Sunday mornings at your grandmother’s house—unhurried, soft, and quietly romantic without trying too hard.

 7. Pastel Kitchen Nostalgia